We use cookies on this site to enhance your experience.

 “We need to remember our journeys, stories, and songs; and recognize we are those sacred spiritual beings who descended from the Sky World to work on this spiritual journey.”

-I am canadien spelled with a small “c” and pronounced in the French way.
-This is an identity that connects me in the fullest way to my ancestors, particularly those that begin with those French-speaking coureur de bois and habitants (peasants) who lived along the St. Lawrence River and came to be called canadien in the 1600s.
-From the present to at least the early 1700s, my family has straddled a Two Row Wampum relation between French canadien ancestors and Mohawk/Wendat relations from what was once Jesuit mission communities along this river.
-Generations of my family were connected to missionizing through various orders of Catholic Nuns, and this is where I position my social work profession’s missionizing legacy within.
-While we also have coureur de bois ancestors who followed the river routes that gave birth to the Metis culture and nation, my ancestors always returned to the St. Lawrence River and thus are not Metis.
-In the wake of the Indian Act, Residential Schools and Metis suppression over the latter half of the 1800s, some chose to hide their Indigenous relations amidst fear of the Canadian nation without and silence of the family within.
-That silence was learned and instilled in a way that persists into the present generation, despite having immediate Indigenous familial relations.
-Because of this colonial history my family is also disconnected from the French language, and so I do not see myself as Quebecois or French Canadien.
+I see myself as canadien, spelled with a small “c” and pronounced in the French way.
+This identity connects me in the fullest way to my ancestors, particularly those that begin with the French-speaking coureur de bois and habitants who lived along the St. Lawrence River and came to be called canadien in the 1600s.
+From the present to at least the mid-1600s, my family has straddled a Two Row Wampum relation between canadien ancestors and Mohawk/Wendat from what was once Jesuit mission communities along this river.
+Generations of my family were connected to missionizing through various orders of Catholic Nuns, and this is where I position my social work profession’s missionizing legacy.
+While we also have coureur de bois ancestors who followed the river routes that gave birth to the Metis, my ancestors always returned to the St. Lawrence River and thus are not Metis.
+The silence of colonialism was instilled in a way that persists into the present generation of my family, despite having immediate Indigenous familial relations.
+Because of this colonial history my family is also disconnected from the French language, and so I do not see myself as Quebecois or French Canadian.

-From within these colonial waters, I am trying to imagine what could have been, what it is to be small “c” canadien, to be a family and community who lives Two Row relations in the spirit of peace, friendship and respect.
-What if our learning of how to live here had not been silenced by colonialism?
-What if the matrilineal roots of my Indigenous relations had been allowed to seep into my familial sense of being canadien?
+From within these turbulent waters, I am trying to imagine what could have been, what it is to be small “c” canadien, to be a family and community who lives Two Row relations in the spirit of peace, friendship and respect.
 This is the spiritual vision that I now understand brought me into relationship with the sacred meeting place of Ǫ da gaho dḛ:s.
-Somehow, the good mind generosity of Haudenosaunee teachings are teaching me the responsibilities of what it is to be “canadien”, and I am trying to live and work that the best way I can.
+I am learning the spiritual responsibilities of what it is to be “canadien”, and I am trying to live and work that the best way I can.

-The primary focus of my work is creative writing (research) about these ancestral issues in relation to our present climate of change, as represented in my books Climate, Culture, Change: Inuit and Western Dialogues with a Warming North (University of Ottawa Press, short-listed for 2012 Canada Prize in the Social Sciences), and the more recent A Canadian Climate of Mind: Passages from Fur to Energy and Beyond (McGill-Queens University Press, 2016).
+The primary focus of my work is creative writing (research) about Canadian/canadien ancestral issues in relation to our present climate of change, as represented in my books Climate, Culture, Change: Inuit and Western Dialogues with a Warming North (University of Ottawa Press, short-listed for 2012 Canada Prize in the Social Sciences), and the more recent A Canadian Climate of Mind: Passages from Fur to Energy and Beyond (McGill-Queens University Press, 2016).
 A recent article in the Journal of Social Work Education entitled “Let Us Continue Free as the Air” was awarded the 2019 Best Conceptual Article by the Council for Social Work Education.
-My current publication projects include Editor of a book orientated around the Haudenosaunee teachings of Gae Ho Hwako Norma Jacobs called Ǫ da gaho dḛ:s: Reflecting on our Journeys (MQUP 2022); and I am now writing a book focused on the Huron Carole in relation to wholistic healing approaches of the colonial disease at the core of ongoing Canadian colonial missions.
+My most recent publication is as Editor of the book based on the Two Row wampum and orientated around the Haudenosaunee teachings of Gae Ho Hwako Norma Jacobs called Ǫ da gaho dḛ:s: Reflecting on our Journeys (MQUP 2022).
+I am now writing a book focused on the Huron Carole in relation to recovering wholistic healing approaches to the colonial disease at the core of ongoing Canadian colonial missions.

 I am happy to supervise students in any of my research interest areas.
-I have advised and/or supervised various PhD and Master's students in the areas of environmental/social justice, land-based education/healing, and land-based approaches to truth and reconciliation.
-I have supported the writing and publication of both undergraduate and graduate students, including the inclusion of chapters by four former students in the current edited book Ǫ da gaho dḛ:s: Reflecting on our Journeys.
+I have advised and/or supervised PhD and Masters students in the areas of environmental/social justice, land-based education/healing, land-based approaches to truth and reconciliation, and spirituality.
+I have supported the writing and publication of both undergraduate and graduate students, including the inclusion of chapters by four former students in the edited book Ǫ da gaho dḛ:s: Reflecting on our Journeys.
+Here is a sample of graduate student topics that I have been involved as supervisor or committee member:

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.